fiatconnect/specification/fiatconnect-api.md

 ### 3.3.1.
 Quote Endpoints

 We assume that the lifecycle of a transfer begins with an end-user requesting a quote.
-We predict that the typical transfer experience will involve a user providing their desired transfer parameters (crypto type, fiat type, amount, desired fiat account type), and the client then proceeding to show them a list of supported providers.
-We require that the *type* of fiat account intended to be used for the transfer is provided to the server, since certain transfers may be unsupported for certain types of fiat accounts.
+We predict that the typical transfer experience will involve a user providing their desired transfer parameters (crypto type, fiat type, amount), and the client then proceeding to show them a list of supported providers.

+We assume that different quotes represent transfers that may have differing requirements regarding KYC and fiat accounts.
+To support this, the quote endpoints must return information about KYC and fiat account schemas that are required in order to actually perform a transaction for the requested quote.

 Quotes may vary depending on geo, and certain specific transfers may be unavailable in certain regions entirely.
 As such, we assume that the client will interpret a 200 response from this endpoint as verification that the provider is supported for the particular transfer parameters,